GreenCatInForest/counter-app/README.md

 This interactive app allows the user to increment, reset and decrement counter values.
 App created to show an example of using Function and Class Components and a useState hook in React.

-Please click here to view [deployed GitHub URL](https://counter-app-react-sigma.vercel.app/).
+Please click here to view [deployed App URL](https://counter-app-react-sigma.vercel.app/).

 ## User Story